klalle/Microsoft.ML.onnxruntime_UWP_fix/README.md

 doesn't work either in the packaging project or in the original project.
 I even tried to build my own version of the nuget, excluding the pdb, but I couldn't get it to work (big project with wierd build-scripts)

 ## Works:
 My workaround is to add a postbuildscript on the packaging project that alters the original project output target files.
-The script replaces the lines referencing the pdb-file in the deps.json-file which is auto-created in output build-paths.
+The script replaces the lines referencing the pdb-file in the deps.json-file (which is auto-generated in projects output build-paths).
 This is done before the packaging project is bundeling everything in an .appxbundle and .appxupload.

 ## How to:
 1. to be able to run a ps1-postbuild-script from visual studio according to https://stackoverflow.com/a/6501719 you have to open powershell (x86) as admin and run